MMAP/MMAP.github.io/README.md

 ## MMAP: Mixed Model Analysis for Pedigrees and Populations

-MMAP is an optimized and flexible mixed model analysis platform that incorporates a wide range of covariance structures such as additive, dominance, epistasis, maternal and imprinting using pedigree and/or genotype data and also allows users to define their own covariance structures.
+MMAP is a comprehensive mixed model program for analysis of pedigree and population data.
+It provides an optimized and flexible platform that incorporates a wide range of covariance structures such as additive, dominance, epistasis, maternal and imprinting using pedigree and/or genotype data and also allows users to define their own covariance structures.
 Likelihood calculations use multi-threaded optimized matrix libraries to handle multiple random effects.
 MMAP can import data from a variety of imputation programs to avoid data manipulation and IBS/IBD programs to build covariance structures.

 MMAP uses a fast low-memory method to calculate additive and dominant genetic covariance structures using SNP data, which can be quite challenging for large data sets.
 For polygenic SNP analysis MMAP can store SNP-covariance products to reduce the complexity subsequent analyses with the same subjects to linear regression, independent of phenotype or covariates.